Canadian Pacific Railway: 1886–1900

-The last spike in the CPR was driven on 7 November 1885, by one of its directors, Donald Smith.
+The last spike in the CPR was driven on November 7, 1885, by one of its directors, Donald Smith.

-The first transcontinental passenger train departed from Montreal's Dalhousie Station, located at Berri Street and Notre Dame Street at 8 pm on 28 June 1886, and arrived at Port Moody at noon on 4 July.
+The first transcontinental passenger train departed from Montreal's Dalhousie Station, at Berri Street and Notre Dame Street, at 8 pm on June 28, 1886, and arrived at Port Moody at noon on July 4.
 This train consisted of two baggage cars, a mail car, one second-class coach, two immigrant sleepers, two first-class coaches, two sleeping cars and a diner (several dining cars were used throughout the journey, as they were removed from the train during the night, with another one added the next morning).

 By that time, however, the CPR had decided to move its western terminus from Port Moody to Granville, which was renamed "Vancouver" later that year.
-The first official train destined for Vancouver arrived on 23 May 1887, although the line had already been in use for three months.
+The first official train destined for Vancouver arrived on May 23, 1887, although the line had already been in use for three months.
 The CPR quickly became profitable, and all loans from the federal government were repaid years ahead of time.
 In 1888, a branch line was opened between Sudbury and Sault Ste.
 Marie where the CPR connected with the American railway system and its own steamships.
 That same year, work was started on a line from London, Ontario, to the Canada–US border at Windsor, Ontario.
-That line opened on 12 June 1890.
+That line opened on June 12, 1890.

 The CPR also leased the New Brunswick Railway in 1891 for 991 years, and built the International Railway of Maine, connecting Montreal with Saint John, New Brunswick, in 1889.
 The connection with Saint John on the Atlantic coast made the CPR the first truly transcontinental railway company in Canada and permitted trans-Atlantic cargo and passenger services to continue year-round when sea ice in the Gulf of St. Lawrence closed the port of Montreal during the winter months.
 By 1896, competition with the Great Northern Railway for traffic in southern British Columbia forced the CPR to construct a second line across the province, south of the original line.
 Van Horne, now president of the CPR, asked for government aid, and the government agreed to provide around $3.6 million to construct a railway from Lethbridge, Alberta, through Crowsnest Pass to the south shore of Kootenay Lake, in exchange for the CPR agreeing to reduce freight rates in perpetuity for key commodities shipped in Western Canada.